talhasifkhan/Datafuse/README.md

 -  finding the most relevant articles based on the user's query<br>
 -  scraping and summarizing the articles<br>

-The articles and their summaries are then presented in a user friendly, card layout, which lets you consume these snippets of information easily.<br><br>
+The articles and their summaries are then presented in a user friendly, card layout, which lets you consume these snippets easily.<br>

 Additional search options are also available, such as choosing an amount of results and choosing time frame of results.